-- (i) before the publication of any regulatory announcement, circular or financial report; - (ii) where a transaction, which might be a notifiable or connected transaction, is contemplated, including share issues and share repurchases; - (iii) where our Company proposes to use the proceeds of the Global Offering in a manner different from that detailed in this prospectus or if the business activities, developments or results of our Group deviate from any forecast, estimate or other information in this prospectus; and - (iv) where the Stock Exchange makes an inquiry of our Company under Rule 17.11 of the GEM Listing Rules regarding unusual movements in the price or trading volume of the Shares.
+- (i) before the publication of any regulatory announcement, circular or financial report; - (ii) where a transaction, which might be a notifiable or connected transaction, is contemplated, including share issues and share repurchases; - (iii) where our Company proposes to use the [REDACTED] of the [REDACTED] in a manner different from that detailed in this document or if the business activities, developments or results of our Group deviate from any forecast, estimate or other information in this document; and - (iv) where the Stock Exchange makes an inquiry of our Company under Rule 17.11 of the GEM Listing Rules regarding unusual movements in the price or trading volume of the Shares.

-The term of appointment of the compliance advisor shall commence on the Listing Date and end on the date on which our Company complies with Rule 18.03 of the GEM Listing Rules in respect of our financial results for the second full financial year commencing after the Listing Date and such appointment may be extended by mutual agreement.
+The term of appointment of the compliance advisor shall commence on the [REDACTED] and end on the date on which our Company complies with Rule 18.03 of the GEM Listing Rules in respect of our financial results for the second full financial year commencing after the [REDACTED] and such appointment may be extended by mutual agreement.